syncfusion-content/angularjs-docs/angularjs/ReportDesigner/Getting-Started.md

 ---
-title: Getting started with report designer component
+title: Getting started with AngualrJS report designer Control | Syncfusion
-description: Rendering a basic report designer
+description: Learn here all about getting started with Syncfusion Essential AngularJS Reportdesigner control, its elements, and more.
 platform: AngularJS
 control: Reportdesigner
 documentation: ug
 keywords: ejReportDesigner, ReportDesigner, js ReportDesigner
 ---

-# Getting Started
+# Getting Started with AngualrJS Reportdesigner

 This section explains briefly about how to create a ReportDesigner in your web application with AngularJS.